LastCallMedia/Crawler/docs/handlers.md

 -----------------
 Handlers are just `Symfony\Component\EventDispatcher\EventSubscriberInterface` objects that react when events happen in the crawler.
 The events you can listen for are:

+* **CrawlerEvents::START** - The crawler session is starting and the configuration should be prepared by adding any initial requests to the queue.
 * **CrawlerEvents::SENDING** (`CrawlerEvent $event`)- A request is about to be sent.
 * **CrawlerEvents::SUCCESS** (`CrawlerResponseEvent $event`) - A request has been sent and a response has been received.
 The response has been deemed "successful" by the client.
 * **CrawlerEvents::FAILURE** (`CrawlerResponseEvent $event`) - A request has been sent and a response has been received.
 The response has been deemed "failed" by the client.
 * **CrawlerEvents::EXCEPTION** (`CrawlerExceptionEvent $event`) - An exception has occurred during crawling.
 This could be before or after the response was received.
+* **CrawlerEvents::FINISH** - The session is ending.
+Handlers have a chance to perform any cleanup or reporting tasks.
 * **CrawlerEvents::SETUP** - The user has requested that setup tasks are run.
 * **CrawlerEvents::TEARDOWN** - The user has requested that teardown tasks are run.